 For its part, Chile is pushing for better access for its professionals to work in the United States.
-In addition, Chile is expected to try to negotiate a waiver from U.S. antidumping laws and to end certain U.S. farm payments that are said to distort trade.
-Reportedly, negotiators from both sides are confident that they can resolve these issues pending passage of a trade promotion authority bill by Congress.
+In addition, Chile is trying to negotiate a waiver from U.S. antidumping laws and to end certain U.S. farm payments that are said to distort trade.
+On government procurement, Chile wants non-discriminatory access to procurement by U.S. states, as well as a low monetary threshold for the value of contracts that would be covered by government procurement rules.
+These and other issues will be taken up again at the next session of bilateral negotiations, scheduled for the first week of December in Washington.